sophongo/sophdoc/docs/en/docs/kpanda/user-guide/gpu/nvidia/upgrade_yum_source_redhat8_4.md

 # Building Red Hat 8.4 Offline Yum Source

-## Scenario Introduction

-DCE 5 comes with pre-installed CentOS v7.9 and GPU Operator offline packages with kernel v3.10.0-1160.
+The AI platform comes with pre-installed CentOS v7.9 and GPU Operator offline packages with kernel v3.10.0-1160.
 For other OS types or nodes with different kernels, users need to manually build the offline yum source.

 This guide explains how to build an offline yum source package for Red Hat 8.4 based on any node in the Global cluster.
 It also demonstrates how to use it during the installation of the GPU Operator by specifying the __RepoConfig.ConfigMapName__ parameter.